w3c-webmob/ServiceWorkersDemos/podcast-app/README.md

 - mark episodes as played when user plays them
 - remove played items from local storage after a configured period of time
 - allow user to view and delete episodes

+### Questions
+If you have questions please ask them in the issues.
+Just start a new issue with your question.